msan622/spring-2014-template/homework3/Homework 3.md

 For the interactivity section, include a screenshot of your `shiny` app and discuss the following:

 - How do you interact with your visualizations?
-- What types of navigation does your app support, and how?
-- What approaches (overview + detail, focus + context, etc.) did you implement?
+- What approaches (overview + detail, focus + context, etc.) did you implement and why?

 Each discussion section should range between 2 to 5 paragraphs of text.